Alsace Grand Est, France Travel Guide

 Drive on the right.
 Speed limits enforced.
 City parking is challenging/expensive; use underground garages or Park-and-Ride (P+R) outside cities.

 For efficient city navigation, use public transport apps for real-time directions.
-Think about multi-day-day passes for cost efficiency if you plan frequent use.
+Consider multi-day passes for cost efficiency if you plan frequent use.
 Always validate your public transport ticket to avoid fines.